erikdubois/Ultimate-Linux-Mint-17.3/README.md

 If everything is still working we can install the software and start customizing the system.

-#What can you do if the script does not execute?

-Since I sometimes forget to make the script executable, I include here what you can do to solve that.

-A script can only run when it is marked as an executable.

-	ls -al

-Above code will reveal if a script has an "x".
-X meaning executable.
-Google "chmod" and "execute" and you will find more info.

-For now if this happens, you should apply this code in the terminal and add the file name.

-	chmod +x typeyourfilename

-Then you can execute it by typing

-	./typeyourfilename

 #1 Kernel, cinnamon and nvidia

 As described at http://erikdubois.be/ I try to get the latest of everything.
 This attitude tends to break things.
 You have been warned.
 But the best way to learn about linux.